Issue Area

 Overview

 The employment of new clean energy technologies is important for mitigating climate change.
-Energy storage, hydrogen, and geothermal energy are just a few examples of emerging energy technologies that are proving to be useful tools in addressing the climate crisis in American communities.
-As these technologies progress, it is critical that their uses are truly clean and the supply chain is developed with care and transparency.
-States are leading the charge in developing these technologies and will further explore energy alternatives to sustain clean energy in the coming years, particularly in hard to decarbonize industries like heavy duty trucking and industrial uses.
+Energy storage, advanced nuclear, and geothermal energy are just a few examples of emerging energy technologies that are proving to be useful tools in addressing the climate crisis in American communities.
+As these technologies progress, stakeholders are working to ensure that their uses are truly clean, and the supply chain is developed with care and transparency.
+States are leading the charge in developing these technologies and will further explore energy alternatives to sustain clean energy in the coming years, particularly in hard-to-decarbonize industries like heavy-duty trucking.

 NCEL Point of Contact